poovamraj/Android-Face-Detect-Library/README.md

 ```

 This Library handles the "Dont Ask Again" in Permission properly where most library misses out.
 A seperate Dialog box is shown which will redirect the user to settings and can enable the permission there

+There are lot more design decisions that has been taken in the library which I would welcome to discuss